geraldp-simfy/region-flags/README.md

 - The province Northern Ireland in Great Britain

 The flags are downloaded from Wikipedia.
-When Wikipedia flags were copyrighted, we worked we Wikipedia editors to either relicense them, or drew / sourced and uploaded new public-domain versions.
+When Wikipedia flags were copyrighted, we worked with Wikipedia editors to either relicense them, or drew / sourced and uploaded new public-domain versions.
 In particular, the license for these flags were resolved for the initial import: